-When a user starts a new session the Result order button is set to the initial sort order set in date field.
+When a user starts a new session the Result order button is set to the initial sort order set in date\field.
 The review sort order can be changed by the user from the Result order button.
-This setting is remembered even if the user navigates away from the "Review queues" on page 204 page.
-When the user starts a new session, the Result order button is reset back to the setting in date_field.
+This setting is remembered even if the user navigates away from the "Review list" on page 217 page.
+When the user starts a new session, the Result order button is reset back to the setting in date\field.